DanNgo23/CS109A_LendingClubProject/pages/Intro2.md

 # Project Goal 2 – Lending Profitability

-Our second Project Goal is to analyze profitability from the point of view of lenders on the platform, and see if we can develop strategies that can maximize it.
+Our second project goal is to analyze profitability from the point of view of lenders on the platform, and see if we can develop strategies that can maximize it.
 The factors that determine profitability are the Probability of Default, the Loss Given Default, and the return that can be earned from interest.
 While it could be possible to build a complete model of profitability that integrates all of these aspects, that